On the spread of random graphs: Introduction

 \section{Introduction}

-If $G$ is a graph, a \emph{Lipschitz function} $f$ on $G$ is a real-valued function defined on the vertex set $V(G)$ such that $|f(v)-f(w)|\le 1$ for every pair of adjacent vertices $v,w$.
+If $G$ is a graph, a \emph{Lipschitz function} $f$ on $G$ is a real-valued function defined on the vertex set $V(G)$ such that $|f(v)-f(w)|\le 1$ for every pair of adjacent vertices $v$ and $w$.
 We may regard a function $f:V(G)\to\bbR$ on a graph $G$ as a random variable by evaluating $f$ at a random, uniformly distributed, vertex.
-We may thus talk about, \eg, the mean, median and variance of $f$.
-For example, if $G$ has $n$ vertices, the mean $\E f$ is $\sum_v f(v)/n$.
+We may thus talk about the mean, median and variance of $f$.
+For example, if $G$ has $n$ vertices, the mean $\E f$ is $\sum_v f(v)/n$, and the variance of $f$ is

-For a fixed connected graph $G$, we define the \emph{spread} $\spr(G)$ to be the supremum of $\Var(f)$ over all Lipschitz functions $f:V(G) \to \bbR$.
+For a fixed connected graph $G$, we define the \emph{spread} of $G$ to be the supremum of the variance of $f$ over all Lipschitz functions $f$ on $G$, and we denote this quantity by $\spr(G)$.
 (Note that the supremum would be infinite if we considered a disconnected graph.)
-The spread of a graph was introduced in~\cite{alon1998aii}, and considered further in~ \cite{bht2000}.
-The purpose of this paper is to investigate the spread for a few types of random graphs.
+The spread of a graph was introduced by Alon, Boppana and Spencer in~\cite{alon1998aii}, and considered further in~ \cite{bht2000}.
+In particular it is shown in~\cite{alon1998aii} that the spread yields the optimal coefficient in the exponent in a natural asymptotic isoperimetric inequality: we discuss this briefly below.
+The spread is a natural measure of the overall connectivity of a graph, and the purpose of this paper is to investigate the spread for certain models of random graph.